PattaSiwa/learning-resources/README.md

     - User will be albe to read a description of each resource (if provided)
     - User will be able to redirect themselves to the resources by clicking on the links
     - User with admin access will be able to use the full CRUD functionality
-      - Admin access will allow user to Edit a resource
+      - Admin access will allow user to Create a resource by providing a link,
-      - Admin access will allow user to Add a resource by providing a link, description and selecting an appropriate topic/subject
+      - Admin access will allow user to Update/Edit a resource description and selecting an appropriate topic/subject
       - Admin access will allow user to Delete a resource